chharvey/counterpoint/docs/spec/notation.md

 ## Syntax Errors (1xxx)
 Syntax Errors arise when a Solid source text does not adhere to the language’s formal lexical or syntactic grammar rules.
-If this is the case, the code is said to be “not well-formed”.
+If this is the case, the code is said to be “ill-formed” (“not well-formed”).

 There are two main types of syntax errors: lexical errors and parse errors.